 This recipe is for the birds!!
 I like to feed backyard birds and because I live in a wooded area I see many different types of feathered friends.
 Their beauty can be astonishing and the songbirds sing so wonderfully.
 For years, I was of the mind that birdfeeders were only truly necessary in winter when natural food sources become scarce.
 But I have come to realize that keeping feeders stocked year-round is helpful to shrinking bird populations and provides a year round opportunity to view a wider variety of species, as some only visit during migratory times of the year.

 My neighbor used to have a pile of wood stacked on the edge of his lot.
 It was occupied by a big old woodchuck who would periodically come out just to torment my dogs.
 I was so happy when the woodpile disappeared, because then so did the woodchuck.
 Until now.
 After all these years, I have daily sightings of a woodchuck.
 He looks much too comfortable in my backyard!
 I’m starting to think I need to get a dog again!

-Time for a great summer salad that provides plenty of protein and needs no cooking.
+Only 6 Ingredients needed for this Salad Time for a great summer chickpea salad that provides plenty of protein and needs no cooking.
 Even better, it requires only 6 ingredients, plus spices.
 As a vegetarian main or a side dish, this salad delivers your veggies in a delicious package!
 This is another recipe from one of my favorites: The Complete Mediterranean Cookbook.
 It features chickpeas, arugula and carrots, plus Kalamata olives and a lemony dressing.
-Since this salad uses arugula, let’s detour a minute to my backyard.
-This year I decided to grow a few greens in some leftover empty pots.
-I filled each pot with soil and
+Growing Arugula in Pots Since this salad uses arugula, let’s detour a minute to my backyard.
+This year I decided to grow a few greens

 Look who visited my backyard today!